This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

 What ingredients do you need to make this bulgogi rice bowl recipe?

-- Assorted vegetables, herbs, and pickles for garnish including cilantro, sliced cucumbers, grated carrots, sliced radishes, cooked spinach, marinated bean sprouts, and spicy kimchi (try this quick Cucumber Kimchi)
+- Vegetables: Use assorted vegetables, herbs, and pickles for garnish including cilantro, sliced cucumbers, grated carrots, sliced radishes, cooked spinach, marinated bean sprouts, and spicy kimchi (try this quick Cucumber Kimchi).

 How to make it